List of Case Closed characters: Misao Yamamura

 Misao Yamamura (山村 ミサオ, Yamamura Misao), dubbed Detective Magnum by Funimation, is a young police officer from the Gunma Prefecture.
 He is naive, clumsy, not very bright and often tries to record the deductions of the sleeping Richard Moore on film but usually fails to do so.
 Since Conan has tranquilized him to reveal murderers so often, Yamamura was promoted to police inspector.

 Sango Yokomizo

 Sango Yokomizo (横溝 参悟, Yokomizo Sango), dubbed Inspector Worthington by Funimation, is a police officer originally seen with the Saitama police, before being transferred to Shizuoka.
 He is quite a capable officer.
 He comes as intimidating due to speaking loudly and getting close to a suspect's face.

 Jugo Yokomizo

 Jugo Yokomizo (横溝 重悟, Yokomizo Jugo) is an inspector for the Kanagawa police and the twin brother of Sango Yokomizo.
 Both started their police career in Saitama, but sometime later, Sango transferred to the Shizuoka district.
 However, they do stay in touch and have even assisted each other in various (and even locally unrelated) cases.

 FBI

-The FBI agents as seen in the anime.
-Left to right are James Black, Jodie Starling, and André Camel.

 The fictional Federal Bureau of Investigation in the series consists of many agents led by James Black.
 They are investigating Sharon Vineyard and have followed her to Japan where they discovered the existence of the Black Organization.